 Dr. Jennifer Taber - Effective interventions and health communications to increase health behavior performance; behavioral and psychosocial aspects of genetic and genomic testing; risk perceptions and risk communications.

-Dr. John Updegraff - Health communication and health behavior; self-regulation and pursuit of health goals; social cognition and health.
+Dr. John Updegraff - Health communication and health behavior; self-regulation and pursuit of health goals; social cognition and health; well-being.

 Faculty with Related Interests

 - Dr. Karin Coifman (Adult Psychopathology) studies emotion processing and regulatory strategies within the context of stress.

 - Dr. Joel Hughes (Clinical Health) studies how psychosocial factors such as hostility and depression increase cardiovascular risk.